- Are you interested in improving health and health awareness?

 Ethics and Society (MVS210F)

-In this course we will analyse particular ethical dilemmas related to e.g. education, environment and/or welfare issues.
-We will emphasize what characterizes ethical dilemmas and discuss how they can be met.
-To do this we will focus on chosen examples from public debate in Iceland were the core of the conflict will be defined and underlying values will be drawn out.
+In this course we will analyse particular philosophical and ethical dilemmas related to e.g. education, environment, welfare and spiritual healt.
+We will emphasize what characterizes philosophical/ethical dilemmas and discuss how they can be met.
+To do this we will focus on chosen examples from public debate in Iceland and else where were the core of the conflict will be defined and underlying values will be drawn out.

 High Performance Sports (ÍÞH212F)